Revamp for Beyonce wax figure at Madame Tussauds

-NEW YORK • Even a dummy would have noted that the wax figure on display at Madame Tussauds was not Beyonce (left), her fans protested.
+NEW YORK • Even a dummy would have noted that the wax figure on display at Madame Tussauds was not Beyonce, her fans protested.

 They were upset that a likeness of the superstar singer at the New York attraction was just too white.